NhoryJames/SQL-Projects/README.md

 # SQL Projects

 This repository contains a collection of SQL projects focused on various aspects of data analysis.
-Each project demonstrates the use of SQL for Exploratory Data Analysis (EDA), data cleaning, and customer segmentation.
+Each project demonstrates the use of SQL and SQL Server Management Studio for Exploratory Data Analysis (EDA), data cleaning, and customer segmentation.

 ### Contents
 | Project        | Project Description  | Status  |